Seed To Plate, A Morning Email That Actually Knows Your Garden

 It Follows Your Plants Through Their Whole Life

-This isn't a one-size-fits-all newsletter.
-The email you get when your tomatoes are seedlings is completely different from the one you get when they're fruiting.
+I didn't want a one size fits all newsletter.
+The email you get when your tomatoes are seedlings is completely different from the one I send you when they're fruiting.
 Seed To Plate tracks six stages:

 Here's What a Real Email Looks Like